 - 1. On the Drug Information Sheet, circle the side effects that Carmen may get from the amoxicillin. - 2.
-Carmen tells you she doesn't feel good and her tummy hurts about an hour after you gave her the amoxicillin.
+About an hour after you gave Carmen the amoxicillin, Carmen tells you they don't feel good and their tummy hurts.
 What should you do?

-Case Study 2: Kristopher is a four-year-old in your program.
-He is allergic to pollen, grass and trees.
-His parents gave you instructions from his doctor to give him Diphedryl® (diphenhydramine) to help treat the itchy eyes and runny nose he gets.
+Case Study 2: Kristopher is a four-year-old in your program who is allergic to pollen, grass and trees.
+Kristopher's parents gave you instructions from the pediatrician to give Kristopher Diphedryl® (diphenhydramine) to help treat the itchy eyes and runny nose Kristopher gets.

 The instructions on Kristopher's Medication Consent Form tell you to look at the package insert for possible side effects.
-Below is the medication package Kristopher's mother gave you:
+Below is the medication package Kristopher's parent gave you: